-Based on 4 1/2 years of amateur clock repair the following are a selection of tools I believe every beginner should have in their toolkit.
-Some of these items can be found at your local hardware store but specialty items can be ordered from clock suppliers such as Timesavers in the USA, Perrin for Canadian customers, or Meadows and Passmore for those in the UK.
-Avoid craft shops when you are on the hunt for tools.
-Craft shops are a great place for things like paintbrushes but they tend to charge higher prices for tools.
-For example, a ball peen hammer bought at a hardware store last year cost twice as much in a craft shop.
+Based on 5+ years of clock repair the following are a selection of tools I believe every beginner should have in their toolkit.
+Some of these items can be sourced at your local hardware store though specialty items must be ordered from clock suppliers such as Timesavers in the USA, Perrin for those in Canada, or Meadows and Passmore for those in the UK.
+Avoid craft shops much as possible.
+They are ideal for paint and paintbrushes but they tend to charge much higher prices for tools.
+A ball peen hammer bought at a hardware store costs half as much as one found in a craft shop.

 Magnifier: They are available in various strengths and allow a much closer view of your work.

-Work light: Illuminates your work, articulates and also has a magnifier.
+Work light: Illuminates your work, this one articulates and has a magnifier.

 Pliers: A variety of pliers to hold on to your work, release taper pins, tighten nuts, cut wires.
 The green handle pliers are non-serrated (flat-nose).